 Where to Store My White Wines

-Thankfully, we have a variety of options for properly storing wine.
-From the economical, cool basement to the readily-available wine refrigerator units and climate-controlled wine cabinets, all the way to a full-blown cellar.
-While the option for storing your wines depends on your budget and available space, by keeping the wine storage basics of cool, dark, still and sideways in mind, you'll find your wines presentable when it comes time to serve them.
+Thankfully, today we have a variety of options for properly storing wine, ranging from the economical, cool basement to the readily-available wine refrigerator units and climate-controlled wine cabinets, all the way to a full-blown cellar.
+While the choice for storing your wines depends on your budget and available space, by keeping the wine storage basics of cool, dark, still and sideways in mind, you'll find your wines presentable when it comes time to serve them.